 While plenty of marketers agree that humans are naturally better than machines regarding strategy, empathy, insights, and prior knowledge, they also recognize Google’s push for automation.
-As these camps continue to merge, the most successful B2B advertisers will be the ones who remain laser-focused on delivering the right content to the right audience at the right time.
+As these camps continue to merge, the most successful B2B digital marketing agencies will be the ones who remain laser-focused on delivering the right content to the right audience at the right time.
 This is especially relevant if that content delivery includes some use of automation.

 Marketing experts also agree that brands should continue acquiring first-party data.
 This is data your marketing team has already collected, including:

 With Google, Apple, and Facebook limiting the data available to advertisers, the value of this first-party data will only continue to grow.
 Updates to cookie tracking in iOS14 and the deprecation of third-party cookies in Chrome mean a third-party, cookie-less world will soon be a reality.
 As such, the need to strategize, invest, and test into first-party data sources will be far more significant, as will the need to apply these tactics holistically across marketing channels.
 In other words, savvy digital marketers must learn how to go “old-school” with their targeting using modern technology, as there will likely be a significant shift towards more contextual targeting options.